Building an eco-friendly home in the Himalayas

 5. Augment local employment

 Not that these were the only things that could be done to reduce our impact.
-Given our shoe string budget, we had to learn and do all of this on our own as we went along.
+Given our shoe string budget and lack of experience, we had to learn to do all of this on our own as we went along.
 So we made many mistakes, could not do a few things because we were simply not aware or did not have the budget for.
 But we are also happy that we did manage to do quite a bit as detailed below.

 Building an eco-friendly home in the Himalayas